stephenverderame/cpp_book/src/oop/overloads.md

 }
 ```

 Two final overloads I want to give special attention to are the increment/decrement operators.
 Both of these have a postfix and prefix version which do different things.
 The prefix version directly increments the object while the postfix version makes a copy, increments the object, and returns the copy made.
-Therefore, unless you need the old value its good practice to use the prefix increment/decrement by default.
-Furthermore, to make compiler optimizations easier, it's good practice to implement the postfix operators in terms of their prefix counterparts (it's good code reuse as well).
+Therefore, unless you need the old value, it's good practice to use the prefix increment/decrement by default.
+Furthermore, to make compiler optimizations easier, it's smart to implement the postfix operators in terms of their prefix counterparts (it's good code reuse as well).

 ```C++
     //...